 ABOUT DISALVO'S RESTAURANT

-restaurant has evolved.
+After opening in 1990 and occupying the former Pennsylvania Railroad Station in Latrobe, the restaurant has evolved.
 Not only has DiSalvo’s been recognized for its authentic Italian cuisine,

 but in 2008 owner Joseph DiSalvo was elected Chairman of the Pennsylvania Restaurant Association Board of Directors.
 See video and facility tour

 The menu is what keeps people coming back for more.
 Menu items include soups, salads, appetizers, pasta, seafood, sandwiches, and entrees.
 But guests are not limited to the menu.
 The chef can prepare anything that the customer would suggest.

 In addition to the food, the atmosphere and architecture from the railroad days make you feel like you are in a unique setting.
 Upon entering the restaurant and walking through the tunnel, you enter the expansive atrium (formerly the train yard) where the cobblestone floor gives you the feeling of dining in a courtyard in old-town Italy.
 In addition, there is a full-sized dining car inside of the restaurant.
 Other rooms that portray the ambiance of a renovated train station include the main dining room (the original concourse area), the adjacent tap room (formerly the ticket and luggage area), the Latrobe Room, and the Railway Express Office.

 Take the opportunity to visit the highly recognizable and respected restaurant and its owner Joey DiSalvo on your next visit to Latrobe.